kfidak13/kfidak13.github.io/Journal4.md

 ### Tech stack notes (for future me)

+- **Editor / AI pair:** Windsurf, with Claude as the model.
+Most of the code in this project was written by me prompting Claude inside Windsurf, then reading what it produced, fixing what was wrong, and iterating.
+I want to be honest about that because it is a big part of how this got built in three weeks.
+The skill I am actually building is not "typing every line myself," it is knowing what to ask for, knowing when the output is wrong, and knowing how the pieces fit together.
+That has gotten noticeably better over these three weeks.
 - Frontend: Vite + React + TypeScript, styled with Tailwind and shadcn/ui components.
 - Backend: Supabase for auth, database, and realtime.
 - Deploy: Vercel for the web app, with Netlify functions handling some side stuff.